 Finally the rom-com "Love, Rosie" starring Sam Claflin and Lily Collins is set to score a theatrical release in early 2015 in the United States through distributor The Film Arcade.

 One iconic element of "Batman: The Animated Series" was The Gray Ghost, a TV superhero character played by an actor named Simon Trent in the narrative and who was actually voiced by 1960s "Batman" actor Adam West.
 The adventures of "The Gray Ghost" inspired a young Bruce Wayne.

 Now, J.L.
 Topkis has directed a live-action fan film short called "The Gray Ghost: The Lost Reel" which effectively serves as an imagined episode of "The Gray Ghost" series, but one which starts out tied into Bruce Wayne's own dark history.
-The clip can be found on Vimeo.

 Out doing press for "Life of Crime," actor and comedian Will Forte was recently asked about how the sequel to his spy comedy "MacGruber" is progressing.
 He responded: